jchausse/fp-jekyll/_posts/2015-05-17-in-defense-of-the-ux-specialist.md

 The platonic ideal of a development team is one in which every member is great at everything that could possibly need to be done.
 On that team, no matter what comes up, there will always be a resource available to handle it.

-Not even my opponent believed this to be realistic, but his idea of a realistic alternative was much closer to the platonic ideal than mine was.
+Not even my opponent believed this to be realistic, but his idea of a realistic compromise was much closer to the platonic ideal than mine was.

 Flying, fire-breathing, immortal, solid gold unicorns
 -----------------------------------------------------